 After going down many paths to find the right fit, EnVue Telematics signed on with Fusebill in spring 2018.

 Moving thousands of customer subscriptions into a state of automated billing and management involved some stutter steps in the beginning.
 But once EnVue Telematics’ subscriptions were up and running through Fusebill, the company started seeing benefits in many areas.

-The three-day billing process that involved manually creating invoices for each of the company’s thousands of recurring subscriptions had been automated.
+The three-day billing process that involved manually creating invoices for each of the company’s thousands of recurring subscriptions was completely automated.
 And through this automation, the company started achieving greater billing accuracy, enabling it to recover additional revenue on a recurring basis.